Computer model locks in Panthers vs. Jets picks, score prediction for NFL Week 7

-Panthers vs. Jets: Where to watch NFL Week 7, promos, betting odds, score prediction for Young vs. Fields
+Jets vs. Panthers: Where to watch NFL Week 7, betting odds, promos, score prediction for Young vs. Fields

 How to bet Carolina Panthers vs. New York Jets in NFL Week 7

 Kickoff from MetLife Stadium Field is set for 1 p.m.
 ET.
-The Panthers are 1.5-point favorites on the road, per SportsLine consensus odds, and the total sits at 41.5.
-Carolina is a -119 favorite (wager $119 to win $100) while the Jets are -101 underdogs.
+The Panthers are 1.5-point favorites on the road, per SportsLine consensus odds, and the over/under for total points scored is 41.5.
+Carolina is a -111 money line favorite (wager $111 to win $100), while the Jets are -108 underdogs.
 Before you make any Panthers vs. Jets picks, make sure to check out what the SportsLine Projection Model has to say.

 Click here to bet Panthers vs. Jets at DraftKings Sportsbook, where new users get $300 in bonus bets if your initial $5 bet wins and three months of NBA League Pass free: